queil/kuba/README.md

 # Kuba

-Easy Kubernetes Debugging for .NET Core!
+Easy Kubernetes Debugging for .NET Core in VS Code